BlaiseMuhirwa/flatnav/experiments/README.md

 This requires the following

 * Saving the AWS credentials to a `~/.aws/credentials` file.
 Let's put these under the `s3-bucket-reader-writer` profile to be consistent with what the [.env](/bin/.env) file expects as environment variable.
+The `~/.aws` will be mounted as a volume inside docker as a read-only directory. `boto3` will use these credentials to authenticate with AWS.
 * Turn on S3 push feature.
 You can do this by setting `DISABLE_PUSH_TO_S3` to `0` in the [.env](/bin/.env) file.

 Then, run `./bin/docker-run.sh <make-target>` as usual.
 We run two processes concurrently using supervisor.
 One process